rdkit/rdkit/Docs/Book/Install.md

 Creating a new conda environment with the RDKit installed using these  packages requires one single command similar to the following::

-  $ conda create -c https://conda.anaconda.org/rdkit -n my-rdkit-env rdkit
+  $ conda create -c rdkit -n my-rdkit-env rdkit

 Finally, the new environment must be activated, so that the corresponding python interpreter becomes available in the same shell: